-Change in funding position between 31 March 2013 and 31 March 2014
+Change in funding position between 31 March 2017 and 31 March 2018

 The Committee of Management monitors the funding position between valuations.
-The latest report by the Scheme Actuary showed that as at 31 March 2014, the funding level of the Fund was estimated to be 76%, with a deficit of £87.1 million.
-The position has improved since the last statement largely because the change in market conditions since 31 March 2013 has led to a lower value being placed on the liabilities.
-This has been partly offset by the investment return over the period being lower than the assumed rate of return.
+The previous report by the Scheme Actuary showed that as at 31 March 2017, the funding level of the Fund was estimated to be 84% with a deficit of £67.8 million.
+The position has improved since the last statement mainly due to the Authority paying contributions towards the shortfall and changes to the assumptions for valuing the liabilities.
+These items have been partially offset by the Fund's assets having achieved a lower than expected return over the period.